mong8se/dotfiles/Readme.md

 Config Order
 ------------
-_Note:_ `hostname` below is the actual hostname of the machine. `mac` files are only loaded if on a mac.
+_Note:_ `hostname` below is the output of the "rake hostname" task. `mac` files are only loaded if on a mac.

 * vim
     1. plugs.vim